GeoscienceAustralia/PyRate/README.md

 ## MPI Support
-`PyRate` has been designed for supercomputers and instructions to use an HPC cluster can be found in the [pbs directory](pbs/README.md).
+`PyRate` has been designed for supercomputers and instructions to use an HPC cluster can be found in the [pbs directory](pbs).

 ## Python multiprocessing support
-In addition to the MPI support for HPC, `PyRate` can be used using standard multiprocessing simply by turning `parallel:  1` in the config file.
+In addition to the MPI support for HPC, `PyRate` can be use standard multiprocessing simply by turning `parallel:  1` in the config file to take advantage of multiple cores on a single PC.

 ## Integrating PyAPS with PyRate